 Although BPPV has a lifetime prevalence of 2.9%, which means 2.9% of the population will get BPPV over the course of their lifetime.
 BPPV tends to increase with age and is more common in people over the age of 50 due to the gradual use of the otolithic membrane over time.

-There are possible connections that may be associated with BPPV.
-These include, but are not limited to head injuries, migraine, Meniere’s disease, viruses that affect the ear (like vestibular neuritis and labyrinthitis), otologic surgeries, vascular issues, vitamin D deficiency, medications, and infection.
+Other conditions possibly connected to BPPV include, but not limited to: head injuries, migraine, Meniere’s disease, viruses that affect the ear (vestibular neuritis and labyrinthitis), otologic surgeries, vascular issues, vitamin D deficiency, medications, and infection.
 However, for the most part, BPPV is spontaneous in origin.

 Why Do I Get Dizzy?